Porto Airport: Bus

 STCP buses also link the airport and the city.
 There is also a bus that operates all night from Porto city centre to the airport.
-Also there is a bus service to/from Vigo (Galicia/Spain) twice a day on weekdays, and once a day during the weekend.
+There is also bus service to/from Vigo (Galicia/Spain) twice a day on weekdays, and once a day during the weekend.

 Shuttle

-The GetBUS shuttle provides 50 min direct connections to the towns of Braga and Guimarães.
+The GetBUS shuttle provides 50-minute direct connections to the towns of Braga and Guimarães.

 Further proposals

-The proposed Porto–Vigo high-speed rail line would be built via the airport.
+As of 2020, the proposed Porto–Vigo high-speed rail line would be built via the airport.

-Accolades

-Airports Council International Airport Service Quality Awards voted the airport Best Airport in Europe in 2007.
-Additionally, it has placed in the top three of Best Airport in Europe a further nine times – winning second place in 2010, and third place in 2006, 2008, 2009, 2011, 2013, 2014, 2015, and 2016.